alekh19/alekh.github.io/README.md

 # alekh19
 hello there,
-it's me alekh and i love ml
+it's me alekh and i love python and ml